California politicians react as Biden steps down, endorses Harris for president

 Many of those who spoke out have worked alongside Harris, a California native from the Bay Area who has a home in Los Angeles.
 Harris began her political career as a prosecutor in Alameda County before she was elected San Francisco district attorney, state attorney general and later U.S. senator in 2016.
 After she briefly ran for president in 2020, Biden selected her as his running mate.

-"President Joe Biden is a patriotic American who has always put our country first," said Representative Nancy Pelosi of California, the former speaker.
+"President Joe Biden is a patriotic American who has always put our country first," said House Speaker Emerita Nancy Pelosi of California.
 "His legacy of vision, values and leadership make him one of the most consequential Presidents in American history.
 With love and gratitude to President Biden for always believing in the promise of America and giving people the opportunity to reach their fulfillment.
 God blessed America with Joe Biden's greatness and goodness."

 "Today, President Biden put our country first, as he has done throughout his public service career.
-Thank you, @POTUS," said Senator Alex Padilla, in pertinent part.
+Thank you, @POTUS," said Sen. Alex Padilla.

 California Democratic Party chairman Rusty Hicks said in a statement on X that "Joe Biden will go down in history as one of the Nation's greatest Presidents — a statesman who put service before self and protecting our democracy above all else."